Aliases for EXOSC10 Gene

 GeneCards Summary for EXOSC10 Gene

 EXOSC10 (Exosome Component 10) is a Protein Coding gene.
-Diseases associated with EXOSC10 include Systemic Scleroderma and Facial Hemiatrophy.
-Among its related pathways are Gene Expression and Deadenylation-dependent mRNA decay.
+Diseases associated with EXOSC10 include Diffuse Scleroderma and Systemic Scleroderma.
+Among its related pathways are rRNA processing in the nucleus and cytosol and ATP/ITP metabolism.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is EXD1.

 UniProtKB/Swiss-Prot Summary for EXOSC10 Gene